eudoraleer/scasa/Anno/Readme.md

 #### How to generate supporting files of Scasa for new annotation can be [found here](https://github.com/eudoraleer/scasa/wiki/How-to-run-Scasa-for-a-new-annotation)

 Currently, pre-built X-matrix and relevant files of some species are provided:
-- Drosophila_melanogaster.BDGP6.32.108 from Ensembl: this folder
+- Drosophila_melanogaster.BDGP6.32.108 from Ensembl: this folder (https://github.com/eudoraleer/scasa/tree/main/Anno)
+- Homo_sapiens.GRCh38.106 from Ensembl can be download [from here](https://kise-my.sharepoint.com/:u:/r/personal/trungnghia_vu_ki_se/Documents/Shared_folder/Public/Homo_sapiens_GRCh38_106_Anno.zip?csf=1&web=1&e=3LaxQz)

 ##### It is noted that we have not tested performance of scasa for this annotation